Worm castings, or in other words… worm poop.

 Worm castings are as natural as they come.

-The literal waste of worms, it’s a lot more interesting than it sounds.
+The literal waste of worms.
+It’s a lot more interesting than it sounds, honestly.

-Kind of like that expensive coffee that’s made from civet cat dung (called kopi lawak if you’re interested).
-The civet eats the coffee cherries and its digestive system somehow produces a superior product full of depth and flavour.
+Kind of like that expensive Indonesian coffee that’s made from weasel dung (Kopi Luwak).
+The weasel eats the coffee cherries, and its digestive system (somehow) produces a superior product full of depth and flavor.

-The idea is that the worms digest the soil, processing and refining it, and eventually leaving behind a more much more nutrient rich organic material (with some extra beneficial components).
+The idea is that the worms digest the soil, processing and refining it, and eventually leaving behind a much more nutrient-rich organic material (with some extra beneficial components).

 Benefits of Worm Castings